aslonim/jsr-project-1/README.md

 ### Required

-* Have the AI respond to user input
+* Have the AI respond to user input (done)
-* Do at least 3 different things
+* Do at least 3 different things (done)
-* One of the commands must utilize the list of people in the class to send a reply
+* One of the commands must utilize the list of people in the class to send a reply (done) use an array and a random person
-* Use at least 1 conditional to change the response
+* Use at least 1 conditional to change the response (DONE)
 * Leverage a for loop to iterate over a collection
-* Use a random component
+* Use a random component (done use an array and a random person
-* Go above and beyond simple `if/else` statements
+* Go above and beyond simple `if/else` statements (DONE )

+***if there is a command that hal doesn't recognize, use the class list and a random person from them to answer saying something to the effect of "i dont' know, as 'person'

+two arrays, one of first names one for last names use a for loop to concatinate them into a new array then in the randomization pull from the new array.

 ### Stretch Goals